lukemshepherd/PCA-2/README.md

 # vox
-Function that plots the PCA of a voxel array
+Function that plots the PCA of a voxel array,

+and additional scripts for loading in matlab files